SanthoshRaju91/graphql-modules-starter/README.md

 Development setup for GraphQL Modules.

-This has support for typescript, with resolved type definition error when building the application for production.
+This has support for typescript, with resolved type definition.
+This usually was an error when building the application for production.

 Also, includes the 'reflect-metadata' fix, as discussed [TypeError: Reflect.hasMetadata is not a function](https://github.com/Urigo/graphql-modules/issues/183)